A monotonic MM-type algorithm for estimation of nonparametric finite mixture models with dependent marginals: Conclusion

-As has been pointed out earlier in e.g. \citet*{Biometrika_2011LevineHunterChauveau}, there is a certain sense in updating the bandwidth matrix at every step of iteration since this takes into account updated estimates of component densities.
+As has been pointed out earlier in e.g. \cite{Biometrika_2011LevineHunterChauveau}, there is a certain sense in updating the bandwidth matrix at every step of iteration since this takes into account updated estimates of component densities.
+The same remark is also applicable to updating values of copula parameters $\rho_{j}$, $j=1,\ldots,m$ used to define the smoothing kernel.
 At the same time, such an approach would violate the monotonicity of the proposed algorithm.
-A possible research question would be to quantify the resulting loss of monotonicity with respect to the objective functional considered in this manuscript and, moreover, to investigate just how substantial such a violation of monotonicity is depending on the specific mechanism of the bandwidth matrix selection.
+A possible research question would be to quantify the resulting loss of monotonicity with respect to the objective functional considered in this manuscript and, moreover, to investigate just how substantial such a violation of monotonicity is depending on, for example, the specific mechanism of the bandwidth matrix selection.
 The most pressing question would be, then, to show if the algorithm still converges despite the loss of monotonicity property.